k-nuth/kth/README.md

 Our goal is to become a reliable implementation for use in mining and the one with the best APIs, so we need to:

-- Implement the Bitcoin-Core and Bitcoin-ABC testing batteries, to ensure compatibility with them.
+- Implement the Bitcoin-Cash-Node and Bitcoin-Core testing batteries, to ensure compatibility with them.

 - Remove the limitation of 25 chained transactions.